 The table to the upper right summarizes the science performance of the XRT.
 The Swift XRT uses a 12 shell Wolter Type I grazing incidence mirror (shown above) developed for the JET-X telescope and an open electrode CCD detector (shown at left) developed for XMM-Newton.
 The mirror has been calibrated at the Panter facility in Munich (surface plot above shows PSF at 1.5 keV; figure to right shows the PSF vs. off-axis angle) and the flight detector has been calibrated at the University of Leicester.
-End-to-end calibration will be done in September 2002 at the Panter facility, and will measure the PSF as a function of off-axis angle and energy, timing characteristics, energy resolution, effective area (see figure at right for preliminary effective area curve), and dynamic range.
-We will also test the autonomous mode-switching software using a simulated GRB afterglow (see lower right flow chart).
+End-to-end calibration was performed in September 2002 at the Panter facility, and measured the PSF as a function of off-axis angle and energy, timing characteristics, energy resolution, effective area (see figure at right for preliminary effective area curve), and dynamic range.
+We also tested the autonomous modeswitching software (see lower right flow chart) using a simulated GRB afterglow.

-The in-flight performance of the instrument will be monitored continuously using Fe calibration sources illuminating the corners of the CCD.
+The in-flight performance of the instrument will be monitored continuously using 55Fe calibration sources illuminating the corners of the CCD.
 An image collected during thermal vacuum testing in July 2002 is shown below left.
-The central circular region shows the circular field of view of the instrument (slightly truncated by the edges of the CCD), which is illuminated by Mn K-oxand K-\(\beta\)X-rays at 5.9 and 6.4 keV (see spectrum below), produced by a Fe source located on the camera door.
+The central circular region shows the circular field of view of the instrument (slightly truncated by the edges of the CCD), which is illuminated by Mn K-αand K-βX-rays at 5.9 and 6.4 keV (see spectrum below), produced by a 55Fe source located on the camera door.
 During flight this source is moved away when the camera door is opened, and this portion of the CCD views the sky.
-The four circular regions in the corners of the detector are the in-flight calibration sources, which permit us to measure resolution, gain, and charge transfer efficiency as a function of time during the mission.
+The four circular regions in the corners of the detector (also seen in the Panter images) are the in-flight calibration sources, which permit us to measure resolution, gain, and charge transfer efficiency as a function of time during the mission